Management Buy Out proves future is bright for tanning business

 Based in Leighton Buzzard, Power Tan is a market leading brand in the manufacture and distribution of indoor tanning products for the salon, health club and spa markets.
 Former owner, Gary Banks set up the business in 1987 under the name World Suncare Products, bringing the Power Tan name to the UK tanning industry almost 20 years ago.
 With an impressive track record of trading behind the brand, Power Tan has built a strong reputation in the beauty and tanning industry and has a track record of impressive growth despite recent economic pressures.

-The MBO will enable Gary to successfully exit the business and head into retirement, whilst the former management team of Andrew Koutsou and David Cooper will now take the lead.
-Both have been integral to the company’s ambitious plans to drive further development and expand its international reach.
+The MBO will enable Gary to successfully exit the business and head into retirement, whilst the former management team will now take the lead, poised to implement ambitious plans to drive further development and expand its international reach.

 Leading the deal was William Senior, Partner at Watersheds.
 He explained: “A Management Buy Out can be an excellent option for owner managers to achieve their ideal exit strategy as well as rewarding a committed and experienced management team with the ability to shape their own destiny and grow the business they have helped build into something bigger.